Frank Gotch: Legacy

-Gotch was also a major sports superstar, often called the Hulk Hogan of his day, who lifted professional wrestling to new heights of popularity.
+Gotch was a major sports superstar, often called the Hulk Hogan of his day, who lifted professional wrestling to new heights of popularity.
 When he became world champion, there were not many sports competing with wrestling for public attention.
 Horse racing remained a favorite sport and major league baseball was growing in popularity, but was not yet the national pastime.
 Automobile racing was in its infancy; golf was still the province of the wealthy; basketball had just been invented and was vying for attention; boxing offered a man a chance at fame and fortune, but was at this time riddled with scandals; the National Hockey League was formed the same year; and college football—the Ivy League game—was on the verge of being outlawed because it was too rough and too dangerous.
 Wrestling at the higher professional levels was still a legit sport with the added bonus that it was popular on every continent of the globe.
 A number of great professional wrestlers were competing for top honors.
-In India, The Great Gama was already a legendary champion, and in Europe, George Hackenschmidt had reigned supreme with Stanislaus Zbyszko coming along.
-However, in the United States, Tom Jenkins had been rather easily beaten by Hackenschmidt, so there was no American to capture the nation's fancy until Gotch; and none of the other great professional wrestlers had either the physical attributes or the gift for self-promotion that Gotch possessed.
+In India, The Great Gama was already a legendary champion, and in Europe, Hackenschmidt had reigned supreme with Stanislaus Zbyszko coming along.
+In the United States, Tom Jenkins had been rather easily beaten by Hackenschmidt, so there was no American to capture the nation's fancy until Gotch; and none of the other great professional wrestlers had either the physical attributes or the gift for self-promotion that Gotch possessed.
 Furthermore, the United States was beginning to dominate some of the world's major sports.
 Americans already dominated boxing and within a decade would begin to dominate golf.
 When Gotch defeated Hackenschmidt, the domination of professional wrestling passed to the Americans.
 In addition, many matches had still been conducted under Greco-Roman wrestling rules, but this match caused Greco-Roman to be forever replaced by the more exciting catch-as-catch-can style.

-Because of both his superior ability and his gift for self-promotion, Gotch became one of America's greatest sports idols.
+Because of his abilities and self-promotion skills, Gotch became one of the greatest sports idols in the United States.
 He achieved a level of popularity similar to that formerly held by boxer John L. Sullivan and harness racehorse Dan Patch, and enjoyed later by such sports heroes of the Golden Age of Sports as boxing's Jack Dempsey, baseball's Babe Ruth, tennis's Bill Tilden and golf's Bobby Jones.
 This in turn made professional wrestling mainstream.
 Mac Davis wrote in 100 Greatest Sports Heroes, "As the idol of millions in the United States, Canada and Mexico, Gotch made [professional] wrestling a big-time sport in his day.
-He drew larger audiences than did the heavyweight champion of boxing when defending his title".
+He drew larger audiences than did the heavyweight champion of boxing when defending his title."
 Gotch's first match against Hackenschmidt also remains perhaps the most famous professional wrestling encounter of all time.